OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 `maxCollateralKillTime` how long does a death count as kill for the last attacker

+`ScaleWithPlayers` multiply enemies amount by playuers amount

+`EnemiesMultiplier` how many more enemies to spawn (this stacks multiplically with `ScaleWithPlayers`)

 ## UI <a name="ui"/>
 You can use `versusAHGUI` class to have some basic UI.